springboot4/Art/_other/ui/mall-uni/dependencies/follow-redirects/README.md

 ## Contributing

 Pull Requests are always welcome.
-Please [fileDO an issue](https://github.com/follow-redirects/follow-redirects/issues) detailing your proposal before you invest your valuable time.
+Please [file an issue](https://github.com/follow-redirects/follow-redirects/issues) detailing your proposal before you invest your valuable time.
 Additional features and bug fixes should be accompanied by tests.
 You can run the test suite locally with a simple `npm test` command.